bus-api-provider-events — Bus Events API provider

 Delivers each event to every authorized listener.

-Delivers each event to one authorized worker in the selected group.
+Delivers each event to one authorized consumer in the selected group.

 group=<group>